analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 ## **What is Default**

-When a customer accepts a credit card from a bank or issuer he/she agrees to certain terms and condition such as he/she needs to make their minimum payment by the due data listed on their credit card statements.
-If the consumer fails to make the payment for the debt by the due date, the issuer mark the credit card as default and might charge a penulty rate, decreasing credit link and and in case of serious delniquency close the account.
+When a customer accepts a credit card from a bank or issuer, he/she agrees to certain terms and condition such as he/she needs to make their minimum payment by the due date listed on their credit card statements.
+If the consumer fails to make the payment for the debt by the due date, the issuer mark the credit card as default and might charge a penulty rate, decreasing credit limit and and in case of serious delniquency, close the account.

 ## **How Credit Card Default Happens**